larrymyers/react-mini-router/README.md

 See the [example](./example) app for a complete solution that includes server side rendering and integrates with [Fluxxor](https://github.com/BinaryMuse/fluxxor) for Store/Dispatch functionality.

+### Navigation

+Any child anchor elements will have their click events captured, and if their href matches a route the matched route handler will be called.

+To programmatically trigger navigation there is a provided navigate method:

+    var navigate = require('react-mini-router').navigate;

+    navigate('/foo');

+If you want to update the address bar url, but not trigger routing:

+    navigate('/foo', true);

 ## Alternatives

 * [React Router](https://github.com/rackt/react-router)
 * [React Router Component](https://github.com/andreypopp/react-router-component)